What Can I Do with a Healthcare Management Degree?

 What type of degree do I need?

-Many students choose to pursue a Bachelor of Science in Healthcare Management in order to gain the business skills required for a management role in the healthcare field.
+Many students choose to pursue a Bachelor of Science in Healthcare Management degree in order to gain the business skills required for a management role in the healthcare field.
 Some students may choose to enroll in a bachelor’s program after completing a certificate, diploma or associate program in a healthcare discipline, such as medical assisting.

 Nakeya Hopkins did just that.
 After earning an associate degree in medical assisting from Herzing University, Hopkins returned to the school to enroll in the healthcare management program.